 In this article I will show how to flash coreboot on certain models of Apple MacBooks without disassembling and using external SPI programmer.
 All you need is Linux and root access.

-The MacBook's firmware is stored on SPI chip.
+On Intel platforms, the firmware is stored on SPI chip.
 It consists of various regions:

 fd (Flash Descriptor),